NIRSTORM: Optimizing fNIRS montage

 Definition of FluenceRegion and FluenceExclude

 In NIRSTORM, two scouts defined on the head surface play a particular role when computing fluences: FluenceRegion and FluenceExclude.
-FluencesRegion and FluenceExclude are two scouts containing information about the possible optodes locations on the head.
+FluenceRegion and FluenceExclude are two scouts containing information about the possible optodes locations on the head.
 FluenceRegion indicates all the positions for which we can place optodes and for which we pre-computed the fluences.
 FluenceExclude contains all the regions for which it is impossible to put optodes (Region near the eye or the ear).
 FluenceExclude is used internally to avoid the montage overlap with the eyes or ears of the subject.
-To define them, open the skin mesh and define two new scouts ‘FluenceRegion’ and ‘FluenceExclude’.
+To define them, open the skin mesh and define two new scouts "FluenceRegion" and "FluenceExclude".

 For FluenceRegion, add a first vertex at the approximate position where Cz would be (midpoint between the two ears) then expand the scout until it covers most of the head.